Emergency Messenger

 • Click the Preview/Send button.
 The following window displays.

-The Recipient Count displays all eligible recipients; however, not all eligible recipients receive a message if they do not have any delivery devices available to them.
+The Recipient Count displays all eligible recipients; however, not all eligible recipients receive a message if they do not have any delivery devices available.

 The Process Inbox Count displays the number of recipients with Portal accounts.